eddiewang/nab/README.md

-## NABP (Not Another Boilerplate) - My Personal Boilerplate for React
+## NAB (Not Another Boilerplate) - My Personal Boilerplate for React

 > This is still in **development**.
 Feel free to look at the code, but I wouldn't recommend it for production use.